RocketMap/RocketMap/docs/advanced-install/docker.md

 ## Introduction

 The quickest way to get RocketMap up and running with docker is quite simple.
-However, given the disposable nature of docker containers, and the fact that the default database for RocketMap is SQLite, your data won't be persistent.
-In case the container is stopped or crashes, all the collected data will be lost.

-If that doesn't bother you, and you just want to give RocketMap a go, keep on reading.
-If you prefer a persistent setup, skip to "Advanced Docker Setup"
+However you need to setup an external mysql database to make it work so be sure to read the tutorial until the "Advanced Docker Setup"

 ## Simple Docker Setup